 Many prisoners are enrolled and eligible to vote.
-These people should fully participate in the electoral process and have the right to be informed about parties, policy and how election results will affect them.
+They should have the right to fully participate in the electoral process and be informed about parties, policy and how election results will affect them.
 Just Us informs prisoners and patients of their rights and eligibility to vote, while also providing statements on policy positions from all political parties and many independents.
 The statements specifically target people in prison in order to enhance their political awareness and empower them to make a difference to their lives.

-At the recent launch for the 2016 Edition, Aboriginal ex-prisoner John Harris explained that, ‘Receiving the JUST US newspapers reminds prisoners that whilst we have lost our liberty while we are doing our time - but we have not lost our rights to our humanity and dignity’.
-JUST US published the contributions from Electoral Commissions across Australia and New Zealand, as well as legal service providers and NGOs such as Red Cross, reminding voters in all institutions of their right to vote and participate in the democratic process.
+At the recent launch for the 2016 Edition, Aboriginal ex-prisoner John Harris explained that ‘Receiving the Just Us newspapers reminds prisoners that whilst we have lost our liberty doing our time - we have not lost our rights to our humanity and dignity’.
+Just Us published contributions from Electoral Commissions across Australia and New Zealand, as well as legal service providers and NGOs such as Red Cross, reminding voters of their right to vote and participate in the democratic process.

 Past Issues of Just Us

 Framed was the predecessor of Just Us, with with 47 editions distributed nationally to libraries and individuals in prisons and locked hospitals.
-The Framed archive is available here.
+The Framed archive is available upon request.